EUROPEANMOBILITYWEEK co-organised by DG MOVE

 These events often culminate in a car-free day, and there are many opportunities for residents to interact with local authorities and discuss the benefits of active and sustainable transport.

-The campaign provides the perfect opportunity to present sustainable mobility alternatives to local residents and to explain the challenges that cities and towns are facing.
+The campaign provides the perfect opportunity for towns and cities to present sustainable mobility alternatives to local residents, and to explain the challenges that they are facing.
 By taking part, towns and cities can showcase the benefits of cleaner transport choices and make progress towards better mobility in Europe.

-Local authorities are strongly encouraged to use the week to test new transport measures and get feedback from the public.
+Local authorities are strongly encouraged to use the week to test new transport measures and get feedback from the public, and to measure air quality.
 It is also an excellent opportunity for local stakeholders to get together and discuss the different aspects of mobility and air quality, find innovative solutions to reduce car-use and transport emissions, and test new technologies and planning measures.